crypticCaroline/ms1-plantfactory/README.md

 ![Lighthouse results](README-files/lighthouse-before.png)

-I maded some changes, such as increasing contrast, adding meta data and making sure my HTML was semantic and this was the results.
+I made some changes, such as increasing contrast, adding meta data and making sure my HTML was semantic and this was the results.

 ![Lighthouse results](README-files/lighthouse-after.png)

 ### Testing User Stories

 * ###### A user looking for office plants to add to the office or workspace or business.
-The user can find the information quickly on the first page of the site that this is something that we offer, the user is given the option to get in contact and can have a look at testimonies and images of work carried out.
+The user can find the information quickly on the first page of the site.
+The user is given the option to get in contact with us and can have a look at testimonies and images of work carried out.
 * ###### A user looking to install a plant feature.
 The user can easily see that this is something we offer.
 The user is given the option to get in contact and can have a look at testimonies and images of work carried out previously.
 * ###### A user who already has a quotation but wants to get in contact.
 The user can find our contact details in the footer, this includes a phone number, address, and email.
-There is also a big button that the user can click to be taken to a seperate page to contact us.
+There is also a big button that the user can click to be taken to a page to contact us.
 * ###### A user doing research on what we offer.
 The user can find information about what services we offer on the main page, can then go onto looking at testimonies and images of work we have previously carried out.
-Each tab has a different description so if the user has more than one tab open them can navigate between them easily.
+Each tab has a different description so if the user has more than one tab open they can navigate between them easily.
 * ###### A user looking to see if we have done previous work.
-Easy to navigate to from the main page.
-Testiomials clearly seen in the nav bar.
+Easy to navigate to and from the main page.
+Testimonials clearly seen in the nav bar.
 * ###### A user showing the site to other people within their business.
 Max-width set so if the site is being shown in a meeting or on a larger screen the content still looks presentable.